diegodfsd/poc-aws-lambda/README.md

 <!--
-title: AWS Serverless example in NodeJS
+title: AWS Serverless experience in NodeJS
-description: This example demonstrates how can you use AWS Lambdas to build your microservices.
 layout: Doc
 -->
 # Serverless

-This example demonstrates how can you use AWS Lambdas to build your microservices.
+This example demonstrates how can you use AWS Lambdas to improve the performance in your app breaking it in small functions.

 ## Use-cases

-- Trying to query spotify api
+- Trying to query spotify api and persist and query data in DynamoDB

 ## Quick Start